Mathematical Analysis of Path MTU Discovery With New Generation Networks: Theoretical Study

-In Figure~\ref{PMTUD_demo}, the source begins to transmit the first transmission with initial packet of size 1800 bytes, the packet travels up-to node 2, at node 2 the next-interface MTU is lower than the incoming packet size so the node truncates the packet and sends an ICMPv6 type 2 message to source “Packet too Big”.
-The time taken by a packet to reach at node 2 from source is $2T_{D1}$, where $T_{D1}$ is \textit{End to End delay} (E2ED) \cite{article} due to first transmission and the factor 2 is because it travels two links e1 and e2.
-Similarly, time delay for the ICMPv6 message is $2T’_{D1}$ where $T’_{D1}$ is the End to End delay between hops for ICMPv6 message for first transmission.
-The source on receiving the ICMPv6 message it fragments the packet and initiate the $2_{nd}$ re transmission.
+In Figure~\ref{PMTUD_demo}, the source begins to transmit the first transmission with initial packet of size 1800 bytes, the packet travels up-to node 2, at node 2 the next-interface MTU is lower than the incoming packet size so the node truncates the packet and sends an ICMPv6 (Type 2) message to source “Packet too Big”.
+It should be noted that, in this study we are assuming the average packet propagation delay of all the links in all of the re-transmission i.e ${^p}T_{d}$ between the links and the average ICMPv6 propagation delay as ${^p}T_{d}$.
+The \textit{End-to-End Delay} (E2ED) for the packet to reach at node 2 from source is $2({^p}T_{d})$, where ${^p}T_{d}$ is average packet propagation delay of the link due to first transmission and the factor $2$ is because it traverses two links.
+Similarly, time delay for the ICMPv6 message is $2{^p}T'_{d}$, where ${^p}T'_{d}$ is the average ICMPv6 propagation delay for the first transmission.
+When the source receives the ICMPv6 message it fragments the packet and initiate the $2^{nd}$ re-transmission.
 The total time taken for the fragmentation process is $T_f$.
-Since, the waste of time up-to $2_{nd}$ re-transmission is :
+Since, the time wastage up-to $2^{nd}$ re-transmission is :

-Where \(^PT_{W}\) is the time wastage in first transmission.\\ In \(2_{nd}\) re-transmission of packet the size is now lower than the previous transmission and the packet travels up-to node 3 and is again been truncated by \(3_{rd}\) node and send the same ICMPv6 type 2 message to source “Packet too Big".
-The E2ED from source to the node 3 is \(3T_{D2}\) where the factor 3 is because the packet traveled 3 links and the subscript 2 identifies the \(2_{nd}\) re-transmission.
-The E2ED for the ICMPv6 message from node 3 to source is \(3T’_{D2}\) such that, \(T’_{D2} < T_{D2}\).
+Where \(T_{w1}\) is the time wastage in first transmission.\\ In \(2^{nd}\) re-transmission of packet, the packet travels up-to node 3 and is again truncated by the \(3^{rd}\) node and send the same ICMPv6 (Type 2) message to source \enquote{Packet too Big}.
+The E2ED from source to the node 3 is \(3{^p}T_{d}\), where the factor 3 is because the packet traveled 3 links.
+The E2ED for the ICMPv6 message from node 3 to source is \(3{^p}T'_{d}\).
 At source the packet is again fragmented and initiate the third transmission.
-The fragmentation at source takes some time to fragment the packet which is \(T_F\) .
-So the E2ED for \(2_{nd}\) re-transmission from source to initiation of \(3_{rd}\) re-transmission is calculated as:
+The fragmentation at source takes some time to fragment the packet which is \(T_f\).
+So the E2ED for \(2^{nd}\) re-transmission from source to initiation of \(3^{rd}\) re-transmission is calculated as:

-Similarly, in the \(3_{rd}\) re-transmission the transmission is again failed at node 5 which sends back the ICMPv6 (Type 2) message “Packet too Big” to source.
-Therefore the E2ED for the \(5_{th}\) transmission is the sum of time delay for packet to reach node 5 from source, the time delay of ICMPv6 message from node 5 to source and the fragmentation time at source. i.e
+Similarly, in the \(3^{rd}\) re-transmission the transmission is again failed at node 5 which sends back the ICMPv6 (Type 2) echo message “Packet too Big” to source.
+Therefore the E2ED for the \(5^{th}\) transmission is the sum of time delay for packet to reach node 5 from source.
+The time delay of ICMPv6 message from node 5 to source and the fragmentation time at source is: